Dr. Artika R. Tyner, attorney at law, is proof that lawyers are people, too.

 Said Tyner, “Over the years, I also published a blog series entitled Profiles of Courage, which provides a profile of each of these leaders.”

 This is in keeping with a lifelong dedication to social progress characteristic of her career, including writing The Lawyer as Leader:

 How to Plant People and Grow Justice (ABA Book Publishing) and The Leader’s Journey: A Guide to Discovering the Leader Within (ABA Books).

 Dr. Tyner pointed out in a previous MSR interview:

 “History has shown us lawyers have been at the forefront of social change movements.
 Whether it be Nelson Mandela, who fought to dismantle the racial caste system of apartheid, Mohandas Gandhi, who admonishes us to be the change we wish to see in the world, or Marian Wright Edelman, who has committed her life’s work to standing up for children and ensuring that no child is left behind.”

-A principal part of the production process and primary cost is contracting noted illustrator Jeremy Norton, who states at his website, “My work reflects my experience of being a child growing up.
+A principal part of the production process and the primary cost is contracting, noted illustrator Jeremy Norton, who states on his website, “My work reflects my experience of being a child growing up.